-1. E-Recycling Drives Are A Good Way to Fundraise
+1. Electronics Recycling Drives Are A Good Way to Fundraise

 When marketed effectively, e-recycling drives can be a rather profitable option for fundraising.
 Last April, Sadoff E-Recycling & Data Destruction was asked to assist with an electronics recycling drive for a local high school looking to help their band raise money to go to Pearl Harbor.
 During their drive, 8,000 pounds of electronics and 3,000 pounds of metals were collected, for a grand total of 11,000 pounds of material.

 As a result of the drive, Omro High School profited $1000.
 They not only raised a significant amount of funding for their trip, they also provided a service to the entire community, which had not had a recycling drive in years.
 Other schools, such as Oshkosh West, who hosted a “Junk for Jerseys” drive, were able to raise funds for athletics or new equipment.

 Organizations can also take part in e-recycling and scrap metal drives, which can provide a way to give back to employees, help employees dispose of electronics or other items, and allow for an annual business cleanup.